WeiZhenLim/CSharp-Documentation/C_Sharp_Notes_And_Guidelines.md

 }
 ```

 The `initialization` statement is executed once at the beginning of the loop.
 It is typically used to initialize a counter variable, although it can be any valid statement.
 The `condition` is evaluated at the beginning of each iteration, and if it is true, the code inside the loop is executed.
-After each iteration, the `iteration` statement is excuted.
+After each iteration, the `iteration` statement is executed.

 Here's an example of using a `for` loop to iterate over an array of integers and print each value :